telefonicaid/apichk/README.md

 * body: the expected body content.
 You can define a map of values that will be evaluated separatedly, taking the body content as a json map.
 This way you can include individual validations for every element into the body json content
+* swagger: an URL to a public endpoint of a swagger specification to validate the response against.
+This parameter can also be a local path into the machine where the tool is executed

 ```
 ---